 This is an intersectional space to identify, contend, and discuss the claims made in the critical race & gender sphere, through a direct textual analysis of people of colour theorists.

-The aim here is to expand our understanding of feminism, by engaging in direct textual and visual analysis, to then include important philosophical claims and questions that inevitably arise.
+The aim here is to expand our understanding of social and political thought, by engaging in direct textual and visual analysis, to then include important philosophical claims and questions that inevitably arise.
 Including, but not limited to, how do we achieve liberation?
 What is then a free society?
 What is freedom?
 Can we even achieve this freedom?

 If you are a bit hesitant to engage, I do understand, truly.
 However, I want to make this exponentially clear: this is a platform of reading for every skill level.
 It doesn’t matter if you’ve never read even a single quote from a critical theorist, we begin from the roots and work our way up.
 On the other end of the spectrum, if you are advanced in your knowledge of feminist and race theory, these readings may be ones that you have encountered.
 If so, I urge you to engage in critical debate and discussion through the different intermediary spaces, where you feel like you can share your insight.